spatialos/gdk-for-unity/docs/modules/build-system/build-config.md

 # Build configuration

-The Build System feature module uses a scriptable object for its build configuration.
+The Build System Feature Module uses a scriptable object for its build configuration.

 You can create a build configuration asset from the Unity Editor by selecting **Assets** > **Create** > **SpatialOS** > **Build Configuration**.